alphagov/content-store/doc/document_format.md

 within the content store, used to find content in the content store to answer the question "what is at this URL?".

+## `format`

+A string.
+Present in all contexts.

+The format of the content.
+This determines how the contents of the `details` field should be interpreted by the owning app.

+Some formats are specially handled by the content store, and expect a different set of fields than those listed below.

+ - `gone`: A document which has [gone away](input_examples/gone_item.md)
+ - `redirect`: A document which has [been redirected](input_examples/redirect_item.md)

 ## `content_id`

 An UUID string as described in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt).